rmsk2/X16_mandelbrot/README.md

 the 6510 in a C64 is clocked at 1MHz.
 But even if that is taken into account the X16 version is currently about 25% faster.

 You need the ACME macro assembler to assemble the program.
+A makefile is provided to build the software.
-Use the `LOAD "FILENAME"` command followed by `RUN` to start the program.
+Use the `LOAD "FILENAME"` command followed by `RUN` to start the program once it is loaded.
 Under MacOS you have to set the variable `MAC` (use `make MAC=1`) when calling the makefile and you have to adapt the variables `ACME` and `WORKDIR` to reflect the situation on your machine.
 Under Linux the makefile should run without changes as long as ACME is in your `PATH`.

 ![](/result.png?raw=true "Example picture in hires mode")